serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 instance ... => Printable (f a)
 ```

-And it has to pick an instance for the next step, on this information alone.
+And it has to pick an instance for the next step on this information alone.
 In the next step, constraints are matched.

 In this example, when the algorithm failed during matching the constraints, if